ninahonyango/VAPT/README.md

 ![Continued Full Port Scan Screenshot](images/fullPortScan2.png) *The screenshots above show results of the full port scan performed on the target Metaspoitable 2 via Kali terminal.*

-- From the result above, I confirmed that the scan is working properly, and also which ports are open and reachable.
-With this report, I knew which services to target.
+- From the result above, we can confirm that the scan is working properly, and also which ports are open and reachable.
+With this, we know which services to target.

 ---